-“Here, we [the students at a small liberal arts college] make an effort to have exposure to one another even when we don’t agree so we can have those difficult conversations.
+“Here, we [students at a small liberal arts college] make an effort to have exposure to each other even when we don’t agree so we can have those difficult conversations.
 It’s harder to dehumanize someone you sit next to at lunch.”

 These reflections provide insights into the humanity of a school and are poignant reminders of the power of place and of the bonds that are formed by people who, for the reasons of brand, were all drawn to be together at one specific school.

 And, it’s powerful.
 Once heard, it’s not easily forgotten.
 It gets into the heart and stays in the head.
 I remember these stories years after first hearing them.
 They never leave me.
 This is the content “gold” that informs the stories that every institution must tell and that future students crave to hear.

 But it’s not easy.
 Producing engaging content on an ongoing basis is challenging.